qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 ")
 ```

-If we ask a follow-up question the actual prompt sent to the LLM looks like the following.
-You can see that the previous chat messages are provided.
+In the next example you can see that for asking a follow-up question the previous chat messages are provided.
-The document is provided again.
+Also, the document is provided again.
 The new user input is placed at the end.
+If we ask a follow-up the actual prompt sent to the LLM looks like the following.

 ```
 ai_model.complete("